 2. Give your customers the ability to truly express themselves.
 The Apple iconoclastic halo effect makes its users feel special and unique.
 Harley-Davidson helps small-town middle-aged accountants feel like rebels.
 Joie de Vivre helps our customers express themselves with our approach to creating identity refreshment.
-If buying your product helps your customers to get in touch with a higher vision of themselves, you are helping to facilitate a peak experience.

-Peter van Stolk started Jones Soda Company (originally called Urban Juice and Soda) the same year I started Joie de Vivre in 1987.
-On his company's Web site (http://www.jonessoda.com) van Stolk says, "Jones was developed with the mindset that the world does not need another soda, so it is imperative that consumers feel that Jones is theirs."
-This little company has grown its sales to \$39.7 million in 2006, primarily because of the unorthodox ways it connects with its youthful customers.
+If buying your product helps your customers to get in touch with a higher vision of themselves, you are helping to facilitate a peak experience.Peter van Stolk started Jones Soda Company (originally called Urban Juice and Soda) the same year I started Joie de Vivre in 1987.
+On his company's website (www.jonessoda.com) van Stolk previously wrote, "Jones was developed with the mindset that the world does not need another soda, so it is imperative that consumers feel that Jones is theirs."
+This little company has grown its sales primarily because of the unorthodox ways it connects with its youthful customers.
 Jones invites its customers to create home-designed advertisements for its products, and it places thousands of expressive customer photos on the labels of its soft drinks.
-Van Stolk says, "The photo labeling is important to Jones because it allows our consumers to be involved in the brand, thus giving everyone a sense of ownership.
+Van Stolk explained, "The photo labeling is important to Jones because it allows our consumers to be involved in the brand, thus giving everyone a sense of ownership.
 This is critical for Jones because it truly allows us to differentiate ourselves from our competitors and create an emotional connection that in my opinion is the essence of the brand."

-Visitors to the Jones Web site can rate customer label submissions on a one-to-five scale, and the company selects about fifty winning photos each week.
+Visitors to the Jones website can rate customer label submissions on a one-to-five scale, and the company selects about 50 winning photos each week.
 These winners get to see their photo on labels in stores across North America.
-Jones has received more than four million photos from customers with a fraction of these appearing on its Web site.
+Jones has received millions of photos from customers with a fraction of these appearing on its website.

 While Jones has created a way for its young customers to express themselves, Starbucks has taken on a curator role for its slightly affluent, middle-aged customer base.
-The company is morphing from being the creator of America's luxury coffee experience to becoming the purveyor of a premium-blend culture based on the music, books, and films it is recommending in its 12,500 stores.
-Thomas Hay, a forty-eight-year-old contractor from Hartsdale, New York, says Starbucks helps him by editing down his cultural choices.
-He's quoted in the New York Times saying that the entertainment purchases he makes at Starbucks give him the impression that "some people of caring hearts and minds have looked at this and felt it was worth-while and beneficial and would create a good vibe in the world."
+The company has morphed from being the creator of America's luxury coffee experience to becoming the purveyor of a premium-blend culture based on the music, books, and films it is recommending in its stores.
+Thomas Hay, a 48-year-old contractor from Hartsdale, New York, says Starbucks helps him by editing down his cultural choices.
+He's quoted in the New York Times saying that the entertainment purchases he makes at Starbucks give him the impression that "some people of caring hearts and minds have looked at this and felt it was worthwhile and beneficial and would create a good vibe in the world."

-Howard Schultz, the founder and chair of Starbucks, believes that curating a lifestyle for his core customers "adds to the emotional connection with the customer" and keeps the Starbucks experience from feeling "antiseptic."
+Howard Schultz, the founder and executive chair of Starbucks, believes that curating a lifestyle for his core customers "adds to the emotional connection with the customer" and keeps the Starbucks experience from feeling "antiseptic."
 The Times article goes on to say that Starbucks executives describe the goal of the company's cultural extensions to be creating a sense of discovery for its customers.
 "Customers say one of the reasons they come is because they can discover new things-a new coffee from Rwanda, a new food item.
 So extending that sense of discovery into entertainment is very natural for us," says Anne Saunders, senior vice president of global brand strategy and communications for Starbucks.